OWASP/CheatSheetSeries/cheatsheets/C-Based_Toolchain_Hardening_Cheat_Sheet.md

 // A debug assert which should be sprinkled liberally.
 // This assert fires and then continues rather
 // than calling abort().
 Useful when examining negative
-// test cases from the command line.
+// test cases from the command-line.
 ##if (defined(ESAPI_BUILD_DEBUG) && defined(ESAPI_OS_STARNIX))
 ##  define ESAPI_ASSERT1(exp) {                                    \
     if(!(exp)) {                                                  \